-Companies that process over 6 million Visa transactions a year (and are therefore Level 1 merchants) must undergo a PCI assessment performed by a QSA.
-The QSA completes a Report on Compliance (ROC) that verifies the business' PCI DSS compliance.
+Companies that process over 6 million Visa transactions a year -- and are, therefore, Level 1 merchants -- must undergo a PCI assessment performed by a QSA.
+The QSA completes an ROC that verifies the business' PCI DSS compliance.
 The ROC is sent to the business' acquiring bank, which then sends it to the appropriate credit card company for verification.

 The growing threat posed by vulnerabilities in the cryptographic SSL protocol, which is used to secure data sent over an untrusted network, prompted the Council to release an unscheduled version of the standard in April 2015 -- PCI DSS 3.1.
 It requires merchants to move away from vulnerable data encryption protocols, as they cannot be used as a security control for the protection of payment data.
 This has a direct effect on the following PCI DSS requirements:

 - Requirement 2.2.3.
 Implement additional security features for any required services, protocols or daemons that are considered to be insecure.

 - Requirement 2.3.
 Encrypt all nonconsole administrative access using strong cryptography.

 The Council not only requires merchants to phase out the use of SSL and early TLS, but to provide to their assessor a formal risk mitigation and migration plan detailing how they plan to make the transition.
 Organizations that can't completely migrate away from SSL and early TLS have to follow the PCI DSS Addressing Vulnerabilities with Compensating Controls process to verify the affected system is not susceptible to SSL vulnerabilities.